plonxyz/4n6pi/README.md

 4. Connect the target disk:
    - Connect the target disk to the top USB3.0 port
    - For Disk Mode, use bottom USB3.0 for destination disk
-   - When using Waveshare USB header, refer to the image below:
+   - When using Waveshare USB HAT, refer to the image below:

 <p align="left">
   <img src="https://github.com/plonxyz/4n6pi/blob/main/weaveshare-HAT.jpg" alt="Waveshare USB header">